daxidngyn/shopify-fall2022-frontend-challenge/README.md

 `yarn dev`

 > Starts a local web server.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+When deploying this application or running locally, make sure to supply a valid `NEXT_PUBLIC_OPENAI_SECRET` key inside of `.env.local`.

+`yarn build`

+> Builds the app for production generated inside of the `.next` folder